Featured In

 But if you do, don't you know

-That I don't mind, no, no, no
+That I don't mind?
+No, no, no

-Writer(s): David Richard Gavurin, Harriet Ella Wheeler
+Written by: David Gavurin, Harriet Wheeler